syeda-f/cat-inquiry-department/README.md

 # Cat Inquiry Department

-Cat Inquiry Department is a fun detective game where players solve mystery cases involving cats.
-Players collect clues, investigate suspects, and solve each case using logic and observation.
+Cat Inquiry Department is a fun detective game where players can solve mystery cases involving cats.
+The Players can collect clues, investigate suspects, and solve each case using logic and observation.

 The project was built with React, TypeScript, Vite, and Firebase.